How to Handle Probation Violation In Michigan

 In Michigan, probation violations can be a tricky situation to handle.
 When a judge puts a person on probation, their life now revolves around a series of rules and regulations.
-You may have to submit to regular drug tests, check-in with a probation officer, and hold down a job.
+They may have to submit to regular drug tests, check-in with a probation officer, and be required to hold down a job.
 However, life happens and sometimes individuals may find themselves in violation of their probation.

 Direct vs. Indirect Probation Violation

 In Michigan, there are two types of parole violations: direct and indirect.
-An indirect violation is when you do or don’t do something outside of the terms of your probation.
+An indirect violation is when an individual does or does not do something outside of the terms of your probation.
 If you have a drug test come back positive or if you miss a meeting with your probation officer, that’s an indirect violation.

-A direct violation occurs if you get picked up on another charge and convicted while you’re still on probation.
-This could be the result of another crime you committed or missing your probation meetings.
-If you miss your meeting and a bench warrant is issued for your arrest, that arrest and conviction can count as a direct violation.
+A direct violation occurs when a person gets picked up on another charge and convicted while they’re still on probation.
+This could be the result of another crime they have committed or simply missing their probation meetings.
+If an individual misses their meeting and a bench warrant is issued for their arrest, that arrest and conviction can count as a direct violation.

 In general, consequences for violating probation tend to be harsh.
 The judges often view probation as your second chance and as them being lenient.
 Violating this leniency tends to result in judges losing any sympathy they may have once had, and remove any hesitation to charge an individual to the fullest extent of the law.

-Depending on your situation, the judge may request a warrant for your arrest or require you to come back to court.
-They might add more conditions to your probation or take away any compliance credit you’ve earned.
-They could even revoke your probation sentence entirely and sentence you to time in prison or another house of correction.
+Depending on the person’s situation, the judge may request a warrant for their arrest or require them to come back to court.
+They might add more conditions to the individual’s probation or take away any compliance credit they’ve earned.
+They could even revoke their probation sentence entirely and sentence them to time in prison or another house of correction.

 How a Lawyer Can Help

-Having a good lawyer to defend you on your probation violation case can make a huge difference in the consequences.
+Having a good lawyer to provide a solid defense for a probation violation case can make a huge difference in the consequences.
 When it comes to this charge, the consequences are up to the judge’s discretion.
-So if you have a good lawyer, you might be able to talk them into being more lenient.
+So if an individual has a good criminal defense lawyer, they might be able to talk them into being more lenient.

-In some cases, you may have had a false positive come back on your drug test or you may have had a very good reason for missing your probation meeting.
-If this is the case, a lawyer can argue your case in front of the judge and convince them to go easy on you.
-Without a good lawyer on your side, you could end up in jail over a false positive.
+In some cases, a person may have had a false positive come back on their drug test or they may have had a very good reason for missing their probation meeting.
+If this is the case, a lawyer can argue their case in front of the judge and convince them to go easy.
+Without a good lawyer, an otherwise innocent person could end up in jail over a false positive.